 Nj = Number of factors ranked by jth respondent

-The per cent position of each rank was converted to scores by referring to the table given by Garrett and Woodsworth (1969).
-Then for each factor, the scores of individual respondents were summed up and divided by the total number of respondents for whom scores were gathered.
-These mean scores for all the factors were ranked following the decision criterion as the higher the score the more important the factor.
+The percentage position of each rank was converted to scores by referring to the table given by Garrett and Woodsworth (1969).
+Then, for each factor, the scores of individual respondents were summed up and divided by the total number of respondents for whom scores were gathered.
+These mean scores for all the factors were ranked following the decision criterion, as the higher the score, the more important the factor.

 Results and Discussion